suanthuy/learning-note/16-Git/00-ReadMe-Git.md

 Git can use four distinct protocols to transfer data: Local, HTTP, Secure Shell (SSH) and Git.
 Here we'll discuss what they are and in what basic circumstances you would want (or not want) to use them.

+#### Local Protocol

+The most basic is the *Local protocol*, in which the remote repository is in another directory on the same host.
+This is often used if everyone on your team has access to a shared filesystem such as an `NFS` mount, or in the less likely case that everyone logs in to the same computer.
+The latter wouldn't be ideal, because all your code repository instances would reside on the same computer, making a catastrophic loss much more likely.

+If you have a shared mounted filesystem, then you can clone, push to, and pull from a local file-based repository.
+To clone a repository like this, or to add one as a remote to a existing project, use the path to the repository as the URL.